mDemianchuk/ds-lecture-maven/maven.markdown

 A combination of *groupId*, *artifactId*, and *version* defines the unique identifier for the project.
 This set of coordinates allows a user to specify which versions of external libraries will be utilized in the project.

 #### Dependencies
 Dependencies represent external libraries that the project is dependent on.
-This Maven's feature automatically downloads those external jars from a remote repository in case a user does not have them in the local repository.
+This Maven feature automatically downloads those external jars from a remote repository in case a user does not have them in the local repository.

 Dependencies provide the following benefits:
 - less storage usage by eliminating unnecessary downloads from remote repositories